-He demonstrated that in adults, small mandibles lead to a series of both local dental and malocclusion effects, as well as wider systemic medical problems, including the development of what came to be known as Obstructive Sleep Apnoea.
+He demonstrated that in adults, small mandibles lead to a series of both local dental and malocclusion effects, as

 In 1929, he published a book entitled La glossotaxis.
 Un grave danger pour nos enfants (Glossotaxis.
-A severe danger for our children), simultaneously issued by two printers: Ash and Co., and Gaston Doin.
-(Figure 1)
+A severe danger for our children), simultaneously issued by two printers: Ash and Co., and Gaston Doin.2 (Figure 1)

-Figure 1 - Title page of P. Robin book La glossotaxis.
+Figure 1 - Title page of P. Robin book La glossotose.
 Un grave danger pour nos enfants.
 Paris, Ash and Co.
 1929